usaid-cs/yesterday-i-learned/random.md

 1. A "pot coaster" is called a [trivet](https://en.wikipedia.org/wiki/Trivet).
 1. [Lots of you don't spend your rewards points](https://finance.yahoo.com/news/missing-point-credit-cardholders-rewards-080000460.html?.tsrc=rss), it's real money lmao
 1. [Cultures invent different names for different colours](https://www.youtube.com/watch?v=gMqZR3pqMjg), splitting the spectrum in however many ways.
-1. [There is no limit to how much money you can lose while short selling](https://www.youtube.com/watch?v=gMqZR3pqMjg), at least in the sense that you can lose more than what you put into the market.
-You can lose $900 on $100 worth of stocks if the price goes up 9x.
 1. In order for a project rebuild to be successful, [you must need](https://www.pkc.io/blog/five-red-flags-signaling-your-rebuild-will-fail/): a) a clear idea what the new project needs to do, b) a way to run that project alongside the old one, c) features that get implemented faster in the new project than in the old one (that's the point of a new project, man), d) people who know what the old project does, and e) to implement roughly the same set of features that the old project had.
 If you don't implement everything, then there is a negative value add, and that won't end well for you.
 1. The Thai boys and coach went to the Tham Luang cave [intentionally](https://en.wikipedia.org/wiki/Tham_Luang_cave_rescue) to celebrate one of the boys' (Peerapat Sompiangjai) birthday.
 1. In association football, overtime is called extra time.